arpitamangal/recommend-events-in-social-network/README.md

 # Recommend-events-in-social-network
-Built a collaborative filtering recommender system to enhance the user experience of an event-based social network
+Built a collaborative filtering recommender system to enhance the user experience of an event-based social network.

-## Overview

 The system is designed to recommend events that match a user's interest by analyzing their past behavior and preferences.

 ## Dataset